- slide 1 of 4

 As a toddler teacher, you want to make your classroom fun and educational, adding interest and color everywhere you can while making the children feel welcome and comfortable.
 One way to achieve these goals is with back to school bulletin boards for toddlers.
 Samples and ideas abound to help you create a bulletin board that your kids will enjoy and that will be fun to make as well.

 These detailed bulletin board instructions provide an idea that includes a bus for each child with his or her name written on it, placed on a background of sky, grass and flowers.
 Children can participate to make it more fun and memorable, or you can complete the board yourself before they arrive.

-If you choose to allow children to help, don’t feel as if the entire board must be completed at one time.
-Toddlers have a short attention span so it’s perfectly acceptable to allow several days to complete this project if the children take part.
-It will make the board more personal for them and attract the attention of the parents as well.
+If you choose to allow children to help, do not feel as if you must complete the entire board at one time.
+Toddlers have a short attention span, so it is perfectly acceptable to allow several days to complete this project if the children take part.
+It will make the board more personal for them and delight parents as well.